Pascal-Institute/kokonut/README.md

 ### Block

-The block has unique has unique 64-digit hex string hash
+The block has unique 64-digit hex string hash

 Block file format is JSON